European Conservatives and Reformists Group

-The European Conservatives and Reformists Group (ECR Group or simply ECR) is a national conservative, soft Eurosceptic, and anti-federalist political group of the European Parliament.
+The European Conservatives and Reformists Group (ECR Group or simply ECR) is a national conservative, soft eurosceptic, and anti-federalist political group of the European Parliament.
 The ECR is the parliamentary group of the European Conservatives and Reformists Party (ECR Party) European political party, but also includes MEPs from other European parties and MEPs without European party affiliation.

-Ideologically, the group is broadly eurosceptic, anti-federalist and right-wing, with far-right factions.
-The stated objective of the ECR is to oppose unchecked European integration, enlargement and potential evolution of the European Union (EU) into a federal European superstate on the basis of Eurorealism, and to ensure the EU does not heavily encroach on matters of state and domestic and regional decision making within EU member countries.
+Ideologically, the group is broadly eurosceptic, anti-federalist, and right-wing, with far-right factions.
+The stated objective of the ECR is to oppose unchecked European integration, enlargement and potential evolution of the European Union (EU) into a federal European superstate on the basis of eurorealism, and to ensure the EU does not heavily encroach on matters of state and domestic and regional decision making within EU member countries.
 It also advocates for stricter controls on immigration.
 The ECR contains factions of socially conservative, right-wing populist, liberal conservative, Christian democratic, far-right, and national conservative parties who all subscribe to an anti-federalist and a eurorealist or euro-critical stance.

-The ECR promotes soft Euroscepticism, as opposed to a total rejection of the existence of the EU characterised by anti-EU-ism or hard euroscepticism, by calling for democratic reform of the EU, more transparency, changes to the Eurozone and EU migration/asylum policies, and the curbing some of the EU's powers and bureaucracy whilst maintaining unrestricted free trade and cooperation between nations.
+The ECR promotes soft euroscepticism, as opposed to a total rejection of the existence of the EU characterised by anti-EU-ism or hard euroscepticism, by calling for democratic reform of the EU, more transparency, changes to the Eurozone and EU migration/asylum policies, and the curbing some of the EU's powers and bureaucracy whilst maintaining unrestricted free trade and cooperation between nations.
 Other parties and individual MEPs within the group support complete withdrawal from the block, referendums on EU membership and opposition to the Eurozone.

-The ECR was founded around the Movement for European Reform following the 2009 European elections at the behest of British Conservative Party leader David Cameron.
+The ECR was founded around the Movement for European Reform following the 2009 European Parliament elections in the United Kingdom at the behest of the British Conservative Party leader David Cameron.
 During the tenth European Parliament, the largest party in the group by number of MEPs is Brothers of Italy (FdI), followed by Polish Law and Justice (PiS).

 History

 Origins (2005–2006)

 In 2005, the British Conservative Party held a leadership contest.
 During the sixth term of the European Parliament, Conservative Party MEPs sat in the European Democrats (ED), a subgroup of the European People's Party–European Democrats (EPP-ED) group, which is dominated by the European People's Party (EPP).
 Leadership contender David Cameron argued for withdrawal of the Conservatives from EPP-ED and the formation of a new group.
 Upon taking office as Conservative leader in December 2005, Cameron indicated that the launch of a new group would be undertaken immediately.
 The motives for forming this group was the EPP-ED was too federalist, while the Conservatives opposed stronger European integration.
 In June 2006, Cameron ordered Shadow Foreign Secretary William Hague to ensure the new group was created by 13 July 2006.
-However, when that date arrived, it was announced that the launch of the new European Parliament group was delayed until after the 2009 elections.
+When that date arrived, it was announced that the launch of the new European Parliament group was delayed until after the 2009 elections.